nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 ## Previewing content and submitting PR <a name="submit-pr"></a>

 If you are submitting a pull request, please create one pull request per new use case so admin can check the complete change.
 Please check that the new additions render correctly on the website before submitting the PR by rendering the website locally on your computer.
-You will need to make a [Github account](https://github.com/) and install [`git`](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git/) and [`conda`](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) (e.g., by downloading Miniconda) on your computer.
+You will need to make a [Github account](https://github.com/) and install [`git`](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git/) and [`conda`](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) (e.g., by downloading Miniconda. [(MacOS Miniconda tutorial)](https://cfde-training-and-engagement.readthedocs-hosted.com/en/latest/Bioinformatics-Skills/install_conda_tutorial/)) on your computer.
 The instructions below have been tested on MacOS.

 1\.
 [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the [use case library repo](https://github.com/nih-cfde/use-case-library-build) and create a new branch in your forked version.
-For those onboarded to the CFDE, you may have permissions to edit the use case library repo directly instead of forking.
+For those onboarded to the CFDE, you may have permissions to edit the use case library repo directly instead of forking, in which case, start at step 2.

 2\.
 Clone the repository to your local computer.
 Be sure to edit the command below with the correct Github user name: